kwinter745321/STM32LVGL/Firmware/MP-LVGL9.3-1.20-STM32F4DISC/README.md

 like PSRAM giveing the MP User 8MB of ram.

 The pinouts are discussed in the Video 40 released 17 June 2025.

+Although the banner says 1.20, when we run the sys.implementation MicroPython reports that the version is 1.24.1.